pkardas/notes/books/head-first-design-patterns/notes.md

   per duck, reuse classes and make them parametrised with a name.

 There is one constant in software development.
-What is the one thing you can always count on in software development. ** CHANGE**.No matter how well you design an application, over time an application must grow and change, or it will die.
+What is the one thing you can always count on in software development. ** CHANGE**.
+No matter how well you design an application, over time an application must grow and change, or it will die.

 *List some reasons you have had to change code in your application*: